OpenPodcar/OpenPodcar/README.md

 - Download Pololu's Windows Configuration Tool by following these steps [here](https://www.pololu.com/docs/0J38/3.a).
 - To configure the Pololu, please follow the instructions [here](https://www.pololu.com/docs/0J38/5).
-- For OpenPodCar, we followed the steps below:
+- For OpenPodCar, the steps below are followed:
 	- Connect the USB to Pololu and open "Pololu Jrk Configuration Utility" tool

 	- Go to "**Input**" tab: